 Hi Everyone.
 I just wanted to let you know a bit about DD Mini Farm.
 I moved onto the property in December 2003 with my horse.
-His name is Cupid, and at the time, he was three years old.
+His name is Cupid, and he was three years old at the time.
 He is a Quarter Horse, and I was in the process of training him to be ridden.
 I decided to board a couple of horses to help pay the bills and met a great friend.
 She kept her horse here for about a year.
 Eventually, she purchased property to have her horse at home.
 I have also made other great friends from having them keep their horses here.

 Also, in 2009, I acquired my first miniature horse.
 As boarded horses left, my husband and I purchased more miniature horses.
 Eventually, we got to the point of not having room for boarded horses.
-I was giving riding lessons and provided a horse summer camp for kids for several years.
-Eventually, I had to go back to work, so I chose a job to work from home and still be here for the horses during the day.
+I gave riding lessons and provided a horse summer camp for kids for several years.
+Eventually, I had to return to work, so I chose a job to work from home and still be here for the horses during the day.

 Over the past few years, I’ve been breeding and showing Miniature horses.
 I’ve enjoyed traveling for the shows, meeting new people, and showing my horses.